bienflorencia/personal-site/content/home/about.md

 # Biography

-I am a Uruguayan biologist studying a PhD in Life Sciences in Evolution and Ecology at the University of Lincoln (United Kingdom).
+I am a Uruguayan biologist studying a PhD in Life Sciences at the University of Lincoln (United Kingdom).

 During my academic development I have been interested in several areas, from molecular ecology, conservation genetics and bioinformatics, to environmental education, citizen science and knowledge democratization.